0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 ### Registry

 This contract handles the logic for the creation and storage of Holes & Rabbits, referencing the Manager contract for these permissions.
-A `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` are required to create Holes & Rabbits respecively.
+A `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` are required to create Holes & Rabbits respectively.
 There are no fees/rewards associated with this contract, that logic is intended to come from contracts with these `CREATE_HOLE/RABBIT_PERMITs`.
 This structure allows the project to be extended with few restraints.

 ##### Theoretical extensions

-This contract suite design allows RabbitHoles to be extended in a variety of ways, an example:

-- A Shovel NFT collection is released that allows owners to dig holes for a discount
+- A Shovel NFT collection is released that allow owners to dig holes at a discount and receive bigger `dig_rewards`
-- RabbitholesV1_Shovel is deployed, handling the logic for this discount & ownership verification
+- RabbitholesV1_Shovel is deployed, handling the logic for this discount, reward & ownership verification
 - With the neccessary permits, V1 & V1_Shovel are operating synchronously

 ...